 Household T. dimidiata infestations are multigenerational, extended families

-To characterize the background infestation rate and population structure of T. dimidiata, both villages were exhaustively surveyed in the absence of spraying and prior to the dry season when dispersal is expected to be highest.
+To characterize the baseline infestation and population structure of T. dimidiata, both villages were exhaustively surveyed in the absence of spraying and prior to the dry season when dispersal is expected to be highest.
 Infestation surveys revealed similar initial patterns in the two villages.
 Approximately 20-25% of surveyed houses were found to be infested (24.0%, 31 of 129 houses in El Carrizal; 21.6%, 30 of 139 houses in El Chaperno), with a mean of 7.73 ± 2.04SE and 7.51 ± 2.45SE insects collected per infested house, respectively.
-The majority of individuals sampled were non-flying nymphal stages (El Carrizal: 73.8%; El Chaperno: 71.6% nymphs).
+The majority of T. dimidiata collected were non-flying nymphal stages (El Carrizal: 73.8%; El Chaperno: 71.6% nymphs).
 In both villages, patterns of genetic relatedness were strongly structured at the house level.
-Genetic kinship was significantly higher for insects collected from the same house than those collected from different houses (Kolmogorov-Smirnov two-sample tests, all p < 0.0001; Fig. 1A, B, Fig. 2A, B).
+Genetic kinship was significantly higher for T. dimidiata collected from the same house than those collected from different houses (Kolmogorov-Smirnov two-sample tests, all p < 0.0001; Fig. 1A, B, Fig. 2A, B).
 In El Carrizal, within-house kinship followed a unimodal distribution consistent with an extended family (median k=0.104).
 Household infestations in El Chaperno were similarly related (median k=0.093), with a multi-modal distribution that included distant (k=0.04), close (k=0.17), and parent/sibling (k=0.5) kinship peaks.
 The genetic distinctiveness of individual houses matches other results in Guatemala using microsatellite markers (Stevens et al. 2015), and suggests that previous work indicating panmixia among houses and villages may have been hampered by low marker resolution (e.g., Dorn et al. 2003).
 Although most co-habiting insects were related, sibling/parental kinship values (k~0.5) were extremely rare (<1%), supporting the conclusion by Melgar et al. (2007) that infestations are derived from multiple unrelated founders, either during initial colonization or from subsequent immigration.

 Effects of spraying on infestation and genetic diversity were incomplete and temporary